Prag8855/aab/content/guides/permanent-residence.md

 ### If you live with a German citizen

 If you live with a spouse, parent or child who is a German citizen, you can get permanent residence in 3 years.
+You can also [become a German citizen](#citizenship) after 3 years.

 To become a permanent resident, you must...[^27]